dennisephraim/100_Days_Of_Code_Python_Challenge/README.md

 ## Day 20
 Created the basic functionality for a snake game.
 Not yet done with the whole game.
 I would finish up tomorrow!
 Let's get it!

+## Day 21
+Finished the snake game.
+I would try and add some customizations and cheats to make it more interesting!